coverclock/com-diag-codex/README.md

     cd com-diag-codex/Codex
     make pristine depend all FLAVOR=!FLAVOR!

-Here !FLAVOR! is one of the following choices:

-    openssl
-    openssl-1.0.1
-    boringssl-1.1.0
-    openssl-1.1.1
+Here are the FLAVORss I've tested with Codex.

-in which FLAVOR=openssl uses the default installed version on the build system, e.g. OpenSSL-1.0.2 on Ubuntu "xenial", OpenSSL-1.0.1 on Raspbian "jessie".
-When in doubt, run unittest-sanity and it will display what version of OpenSSL it thinks Codex was built with; similarly, you can run vintage and it will display what the value of FLAVOR was when Codex was built.
+* ```FLAVOR=openssl``` is the default installed version on the build system, e.g. OpenSSL 1.0.2 on Ubuntu "xenial", or OpenSSL 1.0.1 on Raspbian "jessie";
+* ```FLAVOR=openssl-1.0.1``` is OpenSSL 1.0.1 as used on Raspbian "jessie" but which I built for testing on Ubuntu "xenial";
+* ```FLAVOR=boringssl-1.1.0``` is Google's fork of OpenSSL;
+* ```FLAVOR=openssl-1.1.1``` is the development version of OpenSSL at the time I did this work.

+When in doubt, you can ask Codex what it was built with.
+(Note the space between the dot and the path to the setup script.
+This script is included by Bash to define ```PATH```, ```LD_LIBRARY_PATH``` and other necessary variables in the environment, so that you can test without installing Codex or Diminuto.)

+    cd ~/src/com-diag-codex/Codex
+    . out/host/bin/setup
+    ./out/host/tst/unittest-sanity
+    ./out/host/bin/vintage

 ## Testing